Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Colts stats and trends

-- In games that Indianapolis totals over 360.6 yards, the team is 5-1 against the spread and 4-2 overall.
+- When Indianapolis amasses over 360.6 yards, the team is 5-1 against the spread and 4-2 overall.

-- The Colts have turned the ball over 10 more times (17 total) than the Jaguars have forced a turnover (7) this season.
+- The Colts have turned the ball over 17 times this season, 10 more turnovers than the Jaguars have forced (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jaguars.